jkent/pybot/README.md

     !eval <code>

+#### github

+This plugin will show information about GitHub users and repos when linked in a channel.

 #### math

 The math plugin is a nifty calculator that has support for functions and variables.
 Its state is saved in a database as workbooks which can be switched out as needed.